stoplightio/spectral/README.md

 ## ℹ️ Support

 If you need help using Spectral or have any questions, please use [GitHub Discussions](https://github.com/stoplightio/spectral/discussions), or visit the [Stoplight Community Discord](https://discord.com/invite/stoplight).
-These communities are a great place to share your rulesets, or show off tools that leverage Spectral.
+These communities are a great place to share your rulesets, or show off tools that use Spectral.

 If you have a bug or feature request, please [create an issue](https://github.com/stoplightio/spectral/issues).